Fort Reno (Oklahoma): Land claim

-For several years the combined Cheyenne-Arapaho Tribes have been trying to re-acquire the lands the fort occupied.
-In 1996, they donated US$107,000 to the Democratic National Committee with a memo titled "Fort Reno," and at the same time asked the Clinton administration to get an opinion from the Department of the Interior on their claims.
-The U.S. Senate investigated them for their actions in 1997 but the tribes refused to appear without a grant of immunity.
+For decades the combined Cheyenne-Arapaho Tribes have been trying to re-acquire the lands the fort occupied.
+In 1996, they asked the Clinton administration to get an opinion from the Department of the Interior on their claims.
 In 1999 the Interior Department issued an opinion saying that the tribes did have a credible argument that they did not cede the lands that were used by the military.

 Several attempts have been made by Democratic politicians to aid the Cheyenne-Arapaho Tribes, most notably Eni Fa'aua'a Hunkin Faleomavaega, Jr. of American Samoa in 1997 and by Senator Daniel Inouye of Hawaii in 2000.

 In 2005, Oklahoma Senator Jim Inhofe, co-sponsored by Senator Tom Coburn, introduced a bill to authorize the Secretary of Agriculture to lease oil and gas resources under the fort to fund preservation of the historic site and buildings.
 The bill received a committee hearing but no further action.